WE MET BEFORE?

 meant to sail off into the sunset together.
 Before long though,

-can kick in.
-The need for distance isn't consciously held
+The need for distance isn't consciously held by the Narcissist,

-by the Narcissist, it's just an archaic defense mechanism, that
+it's just an archaic defense mechanism, that helps him maintain

 healthy, whole woman might feel disappointed to miss out on a